ARM-software/psa-api/doc/crypto/api/ops/signature.rst

     However, the |API| gives distinct algorithm identifiers for the hedged and deterministic variants of both ML-DSA and HashML-DSA, for the following reasons:

-    *   `[FIPS204]` recommends that ML-DSA signing keys are only used to compute either deterministic, or hedged, signatures, but not both.
-        Supporting this requires separate algorithm identifiers, and requiring an exact policy match for signature computation.
     *   Some application use cases might specifically require deterministic signatures, or might require the use of hedging to mitigate possible message confidentiality threats.

 .. macro:: PSA_ALG_ML_DSA